guyradford/engineering-codetest-php/notes.md

 * validation
 * Linting
 * phpStan
-* TODO: Unsupported Accept type Exception tidy up.
+* Unsupported Accept type Exception tidy up.
 * ~~Tests dont have Namespace~~
-* Tests at wrong folder level?
+* Tests at wrong folder level? move to root?
 * notifyStaffMemberAction is not standard
 * Test mocks not returning correct object type as expected... to investigate.
 * notifyStaffMemberAction return 200 when an error occurred.
 * notifyStaffMemberAction needs content type setting for response.
 * getPreferenceFor could be replaced by getPreferenceForToday()
+* I dont like the output split between Repository and Controller

 ### Actions Taken